 12. Blogger

-How to get started: First, you'll need a hosting and blogging platform for your content.
-It helps to also have a content calendar that will serve as your guide on what type of content you wish to publish.
-Don't just limit yourself to blog posts - the key to making money is repurposing your content in newsletters, social media, and podcasts.
+- How to get started: First, you'll need a hosting and blogging platform for your content.
+It also helps to have a content calendar as a guide.
+Don't limit yourself to blog posts - the key to making money is repurposing your content in newsletters, social media, and podcasts.

-Average earnings: The amount you can earn as a blogger depends on your monetization strategies.
-With a blog, you can try out paywalled content, affiliate marketing, dropshipping, sponsorships, and selling digital products.
+- Average earnings: With a blog, you can try out paywalled content, affiliate marketing, dropshipping, sponsorships, and selling digital products.
 Within the first year, you can earn $500-2000 per month as a blogger.

 13. YouTuber